 - We provide a loving, caring and nurturing environment

 - We embody a passion for our purpose

-Our Little Haven serves the youngest victims of abuse, neglect, and mental or behavioral needs through a suite of programs all designed to offer and facilitate early intervention.
-Offering both physical and mental health treatment to abused and neglected children during their formative years (ages birth through ten), coupled with treatment services for the entire client family.
+We serve the young child impacted by abuse, neglect, and mental or behavioral health needs through a suite of programs all designed to offer and facilitate early intervention.
+We offer both physical and mental health treatment to children during their formative years (ages birth through ten), coupled with treatment services for the entire client family.

 The Cookie Jar